Efficient Parameter Calibration of Numerical Weather Prediction Models via Evolutionary Sequential Transfer Optimization: Proposed Algorithm

 In multi-calibration scenarios, effectively leveraging knowledge from existing source calibration tasks to assist a new target task necessitates the identification of physically similar source tasks.
 Consequently, accurately quantifying the similarity between two tasks emerges as a critical challenge.
 In the context of parameter calibration, the objective is to minimize the discrepancy between the model output and the known ground truth observed meteorological states.
 Given that the parameter vector $\boldsymbol{\theta}$ serves as the optimization variable while other configurations of the NWP model $\mathcal{M}$ remain consistent, the distinction between tasks is primarily defined by their underlying weather conditions.
 Therefore, it is sufficient to quantify task similarity by measuring the similarity of the observed meteorological state data characterizing each task.

 Let the time series of ground truth observed meteorological state data be denoted as $\{\hat{s}_t\}_{t=1}^T$, where $\hat{s}_t \in \mathbb{R}^{\lambda \times H \times W}$.
 Specifically, ${\hat{s}}^i$ and ${\hat{s}}^o$ denote the meteorological state data for the $i$-th source task and the target task, respectively.
 Here, the meteorological state data consists of $\lambda$ selected meteorological elements, with each element serving as a distinct channel.
 The variables $W$ and $H$ denote the width and height of these meteorological elements, respectively.
 Quantifying the similarity of such meteorological state data constitutes a similarity measurement problem for high-dimensional spatiotemporal data.
-Traditional metrics typically compute pixel-level errors point-wise; however, they are susceptible to the "Double Penalty" problem \cite{ref42} and often fail to capture high-dimensional nonlinear spatial features.
+Traditional metrics typically compute pixel-level errors point-wise; however, they are susceptible to the "Double Penalty" problem \cite{ref40} and often fail to capture high-dimensional nonlinear spatial features.

 To address this, we employ a deep learning model for representation extraction, mapping high-dimensional meteorological fields into a low-dimensional latent space.
 As illustrated in Eq. \eqref{equation_3}, the task similarity is determined by calculating the average cosine similarity between the corresponding latent representation vectors of the source and target tasks over the time sequence:

 where $\hat{s}_t^i$ and $\hat{s}_t^{o}$ denote the observed meteorological states for the $i$-th source task and the target task at time step $t$, respectively. $\omega$ denotes the learnable parameters of the feature extraction network $f(\cdot)$, and $z_t^i$ and $z_t^{o}$ represent the extracted low-dimensional latent representation vectors.